checkly/checkly-cli/README.md

 Executes all the checks in the scope of your project on the Checkly cloud infrastructure.
 You can specify files to run by appending a pattern, e.g. `npx checkly test home.spec.js api`.

-This very powerful when combined with passing environment variables using one of the flags `--env` or `--env-file` as you can target staging, test and preview environment with specific URLs, credentials and other common variables that differ between environments.
+This is very powerful when combined with passing environment variables using one of the flags `--env` or `--env-file` as you can target staging, test and preview environment with specific URLs, credentials and other common variables that differ between environments.

 - `--env <key=value>` or `-e`: Pass environment variables to the check execution runtime.
 Variables passed here overwrite any existing variables stored in your Checkly account.
-- `--grep <pattern>` or `-g`: Only run checks where the check name matches a regular expression.
+- `--grep <pattern>` or `-g`: Only run checks that names match a regular expression.
 - `--location <location>` or `-l`: Run checks against a specified location, e.g. `eu-west-1`.
 Defaults to `us-east-1`.
 - `--private-location <private location ID>`: Run checks against the specified private location.
 - `--env-file`: You can read variables from a `.env` file by passing the file path e.g. `--env-file="./.env"`